JamesClonk/notes/gravel_bike.md

 ## requirements

 - low gear ratio (approx. 0.85 or less), for easy climbing. the most important criteria of all..
-- approx. 10kg or less in weight (not thaaaaat important)
+- approx. 10kg or less in weight
 - shimano cassette, 11 or 12 gears, from the GRX series, minimum 45T, 50/51T preferable. the 12-speed components would be very highly preferred!
 (99% chance of 11-speed not being acceptable)
 - shimano 1 fixed front gear/crankset, from the GRX series, maximum 40T, matching the casette, shifters, derailleur, etc.
 - shimano shifters and derailleur, from the GRX series, preferrably RX822/820 components, but RX610 is acceptable too. (for 12-speed. for 11-speed it would be RX812/810 and RX600 respectively)